calligraphy, desert landscapes, odd animal portraits

 I also got some brown wool-poly fleece on sale and copied a pair of fleece pants from REI that I have been wearing for 20-some years.
 They have zippers at the ankles to pull over snow boots.
 The new fabric made the same pattern larger, although I copied the pattern exactly.
 Interesting.
 Much seam ripping and resewing ensued, but they turned out great, for pulling on over leggings or pajamas for a quick trip out to the van, to the trash cans in the cold mornings, or just loafing about.

 Meanwhile, some gear upgrades.
 I updated the OS on my laptop to Catalina, I think I am now living in 2016.
-I have been wanting to do this for forever, but I was so deeply triggered by the very word–the fact that I can do it without hyperventilating now is a testament to the last two years of work and struggle to find my center.
 I will miss you, Mojave, but those changing desktop photos of the Eureka Valley dune are always available.
 This is a life lesson.
 Also I found and purchased a clean iPhone 8, though I’m still using the 6 as a phone for now–so at last we have electronically achieved 2017.
-Somewhere back there things went sideways, or was it ever straight?
-So long ago, so strange, no?

-And then, my vehicle is early 1983 . . . so there’s that.
+And then, my vehicle is early 1983 . . . not a bad year.
 Ah, Emerson Street, before CCAC.
 Probably my best Art year, drawing at Laney College with Jean Steingart.
 Sorry to have left, another mistake.

-After blowing out the new 30-watt speakers in the van I wired in a “pair” of mismatched (40 watt Realistic, 50 watt KLH) bookshelf speakers I had scrounged to replace the lost speakers I had for my Stanton turntable and LP setup.
-Days after i got those set up behind the driver and passenger seats, I found a matched pair of KLH, marked 0-100 watts at the St.V. de P. in Rohnert Park.
-They appeared to be priced at $6.99 each, but the clerk charged me that for the pair.
+After blowing out the new 30-watt speakers in the van I wired in a “pair” of mismatched (40 watt Realistic, 50 watt KLH) bookshelf speakers I had scrounged to replace the lost speakers from my Stanton turntable and vintage amp.
+Days after i got those set up behind the driver and passenger seats, I found a matched pair of KLH, marked 0-100 watts at the St.V. de P. in Rohnert Parkfor $6.99.
 Good deal!
 All of these are clip attachment style, so I can easily switch them out to see which ones sound the best.

 Another Oregon